 Sheraton San Diego Hotel and Marina’s Location

 Sheraton San Diego Hotel and Marina is located, as the name implies, on the San Diego Bay next to the Marina.
-Though most rooms in the hotel sport water views, the San Diego International Airport across the street is visible from some areas providing nice shots of planes landing and taking off.
+Most rooms in the hotel sport water views.
+The San Diego International Airport across the street is visible from some parts of the hotel for those who enjoy watching planes take-off and land.

-You don’t really need a car to explore the bay and downtown areas.
-Grab a bike or take the seasonal Big Bay Shuttle that allows you to hop on and off at various stops all day long for just $3 per person.
+This means that you don’t need a car to explore downtown.
+Grab a hotel bike.
+Or, take the seasonal Big Bay Shuttle that allows you to hop on and off at various stops all day long for a small fee.

 Rooms Spread Over Two Towers

-You can specify which tower you’d like to stay in at time of booking.
+You can specify which tower you’d like to stay in at the time of booking.
 The Marina Tower (705 rooms) is the larger of the two.
-Families with young children will probably prefer it over here as its closer to the action including the main pool, fitness center, lawn games, Marina Market and Cafe (for quick grab-and-go drinks and snacks), and more.
+Families with young children will probably prefer it over here.
+It’s closer to the action including the main pool, fitness center, lawn games, Marina Market and Cafe (for quick grab-and-go drinks and snacks), and more.

-The Bay Tower (348 rooms) has more of a smaller hotel feel because it’s quieter with less people milling about.
-Traditional Rooms average 396 square feet, so about 30% larger than the Marina Tower Traditional Rooms, which average 305 square feet.
+The Bay Tower (348 rooms) has more of a smaller hotel feel because it’s quieter with fewer people milling about.
+Guest rooms average 396 square feet, so they are about 30% larger than the Marina Tower guest rooms, which average 305 square feet.

-Our Deluxe Room had two queen-sized Sheraton Sweet Sleeper™ beds.
-They don’t call it a sweet sleeper for nothing.
-It’s incredibly comfortable and complete with crisp, white linens.
+Our Deluxe Room had two queen-sized Sheraton beds that were incredibly comfortable and complete with crisp, white linens.

 Our view over the bay to downtown captured a little bit of the Coronado Bridge, too.
 The small balcony with seating would be a great place to enjoy an evening glass of wine but we were busy elsewhere in the hotel.
 Safety locks on the sliders prevent young kids from stepping outside without supervision.

-High speed WiFi worked well as did the 37-inch flat panel TV.
-The bathroom had a combo tub/shower, hair dryer and bath amenities.
+High-speed WiFi worked well as did the flat-panel TV.
+The bathroom had a combo tub/shower, hairdryer, and bath amenities.

-There is a mini bar though our room did not have a menu with pricing.
-I called the front desk and housekeeping to inquire about pricing in order to determine whether or not I should pull a juice for my daughter from the mini bar or go downstairs to get one.
-Someone told me there aren’t menus for the mini bar, but I’m not sure if that’s correct or not because the one I requested never came.
+There is a minibar though our room did not have a menu with pricing.
+I called the front desk and housekeeping to inquire about pricing in order to determine whether I should pull a juice for my daughter from the minibar or go downstairs to get one.
+Someone told me there aren’t menus for the minibar, but I’m not sure if that’s correct or not because the one I requested never came.